brentyi/jaxls/README.md

 Currently supported:

 - Automatic sparse Jacobians.
-- Optimization on manifolds; SO(2), SO(3), SE(2), and SE(3) implementations
+- Optimization on manifolds like SO(2), SO(3), SE(2), and SE(3).
-  included.
 - Nonlinear solvers: Levenberg-Marquardt and Gauss-Newton.
+- Multiple solvers for linear subproblems:
-- Direct linear solves via sparse Cholesky / CHOLMOD, on CPU.
+  - Sparse direct with Cholesky / CHOLMOD, on CPU.
-- Iterative linear solves via Conjugate Gradient.
+  - Sparse iterative with Conjugate Gradient.
     - Preconditioning: block and point Jacobi.
     - Inexact Newton via Eisenstat-Walker.
+  - Dense Cholesky for smaller problems.

 Use cases are primarily in least squares problems that are inherently (1) sparse and (2) inefficient to solve with gradient-based methods.
 These are